-Day 1: Dublin – Golden vale – Dingle Peninsula
+Day 1: Dublin – Glendalough – Kilkenny Castle – Waterford City

 Today we take the short drive to Dingle, a charming Gaelic speaking fishing village.
 Famed in many films like Far and Away and Ryan’s Daughter, Dingle is celebrated for having most pubs in Ireland for a town of its size, 52 pubs and 2000 people.
 We cannot forget Dingle’s most famous resident, Fungi the Dolphin who we shall time to visit in the early afternoon.
 Then it’s off on a wonderful pleasant trip around Slea Head with amazing views of Sleeping Giant Island, the Blasket Islands, and Beehive Huts dating back to 2000 B.C.
 Regarded as the most beautiful Peninsula in the world by many photographic magazines, Slea Head has some of Ireland’s most fabulous beaches and is definitely the highlight of Ireland’s famed Wild Atlantic Way.
 This area is completely Gaelic speaking, and you may even get to hear some of the locals converse in this ancient language.
 Then it’s back to Dingle where there is ample time for shopping in traditional arts and crafts stores, lunch in one of the many colorful pubs with local musicians playing some mystic tunes.
 We complete our day with a visit to Ireland’s longest beach at Inch, connecting Dingle Peninsula to the Ring of Kerry before continuing on to our evening destination at Killarney where we stay for the next 2 nights.

-Day 5: Cork – Cliffs of Moher – Galway
+Day 5: Killarney – Cliffs of Moher – Galway

-Leaving Cork, our first stop will be a photo of the beautiful Bunratty Castle.Today’s emphasis shall be the Wild Atlantic way, visiting CLIFFS OF MOHER, the most popular natural tourist destination in Ireland and most spectacular cliffs in Europe.
+Leaving Killarney, our first stop will be a photo stop at the beautiful Bunratty Castle.Today’s emphasis shall be the Wild Atlantic way, visiting CLIFFS OF MOHER, the most popular natural tourist destination in Ireland and most spectacular cliffs in Europe.
 Rising over 700 ft in height, these cliffs are home to some of natures most majestic birds including puffins, gannets and many more.
 Doolin, the home of Irish traditional music is our lunch stop before continuing onwards to explore the Burren, a lunar landscape dating back 300 million years with unique features like underground rivers and waterfalls.
-Our journey takes us along the West Coast of Clare, and Galway Bay with fabulous vistas of the Aran Islands before stopping at Corcomroe Abbey one of Ireland’s finest examples of the Island of Saints and Scholars.
+Our journey takes us along the West Coast of Clare, and Galway Bay with fabulous vistas of the Aran Islands.
 We overnight in Galway known as the city of the tribes and Ireland’s cultural capital, with a vast array of fine seafood eateries, and home to an endless selection of traditional Irish music venues.
 Galway was also once home of Christopher Columbus, the famous explorer.

 Day 6: Galway – Connemara – Dublin

 We depart Galway and visit Maam’s Cross and the Maam Valley, ravaged by the famine of 1845. this area evokes memories of the saddest time in Irish history when more than a million people died of starvation along our Western shores.
-Onwards then to Leenane famed in the Richard Harris blockbuster film The Field.
-Aasleagh Falls are spectacular and a landscape photographer’s dream.
-We stop for some photos along with a walk along Ireland’s only fjord, Killary Harbour.
 Our lunch stop today is the charming village of Cong, famed by John Wayne and Maureen O’Hara in the film Quiet Man.
 The village is home to Ashford castle, a regular haunt of the rich and famous and a wedding venue for a host of international stars.
 We have time to visit Cong Abbey before heading off on our short journey through the midlands back to Dublin inspired by a wonderful 6 day experience around Southern Ireland.

-*Seats on this coach tour are offered as part of our “Recommended” range, operated by the best local tour and activity providers in Ireland.
-Our Dublin based travel insiders select only the market leaders on any given route.
+*Seats on this coach tour are offered as part of our “Travel Agency” range, operated by the best local tour and activity providers in Ireland.
+Our Dublin based travel insiders select only the market leaders in any given niche / on any given route.
+Read more about our offering here.
+Whilst the ground outlined will be covered, tours can operate in either direction.

 COST PER PASSENGER